 ← Back to projects

-MATLAB-based modeling and simulation of how to optimally pack three categories of exotic produce under spatial and combinatorial constraints.
-Uses sparse Gaussian-weighted adjacency matrices and exhaustive pattern enumeration to explore configuration spaces that would be infeasible to reason about manually.
+MATLAB-based modeling and simulation of optimal packing for three categories of exotic produce under spatial and combinatorial constraints.

 Overview